Benchmarking Web API Quality -- Revisited: Performance Findings

 \textbf{Finding \#4: Changes Between Years.} One way to depict the latency changes per API and region between 2015 and 2018 is to look at the 90\% percentiles.
 Doing so allows us to delimit the distorting effect that outliers have.
-We find that, on average across regions, the latency 90-percentiles increase for 8 APIs, and decrease for 3 APIs.
+We find that, on average across regions, the latency 90\% percentiles increase for 8 APIs, and decrease for 3 APIs.
 However, given also the changes in response sizes between the years, individual cases need to be considered: the changes for individual APIs are so different, that aggregated findings across sets of APIs are questionable.
 One notable example is API-4, where we had to replace the previously very large resource by a much smaller one, which is reflected in drastically reduced latency in 2018.
 Another example is API-7 where, despite the resource size having increased by over $25\%$ between the years, latency has significantly decreased, across all regions.
-Possible causes for such improvements are the use of caching in the API backend or scaled-up servers to answer requests.
+Possible causes for such improvements are the use of caching in the API backend, scaled-up servers to answer requests, or better network speeds.
 API-7 is also an interesting example when considering the changes of latency variance between the years.
 On average across regions, the standard deviation of latencies of API-7 decreased by $88.2\%$.
-On the other hand, consider API-8, where the standard deviation grew on average by $193.4\%$ across regions.
+On the other hand, consider API-8, where the standard deviation grew on average by $193.4\%$ across regions -- an example that shows that increased network speed cannot be seen as the sole factor explaining latency changes between the years.

 In summary, we find that multiple APIs denote stark changes in latencies and the variance of latency between 2015 and 2018.
-This finding underlines once more -- in addition to the latency changes we observed in our individual 3-month experiments -- the necessity for application developers to a) continuously monitor the quality of service of the external services they depend on, and eventually to b) install mechanisms to mitigate occurring problems.
+This finding underlines once more -- in addition to the latency changes we observed in our individual 3-month experiments -- the necessity for application developers (i) to continuously monitor the qualities of the external services they depend on, and eventually (ii) to deploy mechanisms to mitigate occurring problems.